 Besides, at the end of the day, it’s often the little things that we value that become priceless.

-The best retirement advice during uncertain times is to rely on your own judgment because you are the only one that can truly determine what is the best course of action for you.
+The best retirement advice during uncertain times is to rely on your own judgment because you are the only one who can truly determine what is the best course of action for you.

 Gathering information is essential to being a self-reliant retiree.
 Yet, it’s important to question who benefits from the advice.
 The answer should be you.